The Greenhouse Effect

 The fundamental physics and chemistry of GHGM infrared absorption as the surface heat photon flux passes through the atmosphere on its way to space is captured in Schwarzschild’s radiative transfer equation (*6).

-The detail of what happens as the photon flux passes through the atmosphere on its way to space is described below as a layman’s version of the Schwarzschild’s radiative transfer equation.
+The detail, below, of what happens as the photon flux passes through the atmosphere follows Schwarzschild’s radiative transfer equation.

 What happens in the first layer (say up to the height of humans)